SELECTION OF QUESTIONS AND ANSWERS

 Good health and vitality should, but may not bring about longevity.
 On the other hand, it is sad to see old people sick and weak.

-If you practice Tai Chi Chuan and qigong, you should have good health.
+If you practice Tai Chi Chuan and qigong, you should have good health, vitality and longevity.
 Why?
 It is because of energy flow.
 When your energy flow is smooth, you will have good health.
 When your energy flow is vibrant, you will have vitality.
 When your energy flow results in a lot of energy stored in your dan tian to enable the flow to go on for a long time, you will have longevity.
 Both Tai Chi Chuan and qigong generate energy flow.

 Actually Tai Chi Chuan is a form of qigong, with the addition that you can apply Tai Chi Chuan patterns for self defence.
 Many other types of qigong do not have this combat dimension.